 - help with applications for full-time courses, jobs/apprenticeships and training

 You can help too by:

-- talking to them about their ideas and their study progress – research suggests parents and carers are the single biggest influence on young people's career choices
+- talking to them about their ideas and their study progress – according to research, parents and carers are the single biggest influence on young people's career choices

-- helping them consider what each option means, so they choose the route that best suites their skills and their future plans
+- helping them consider what each option means, so they choose the route that best suites their skills, interests and their future plans

 - encouraging them to work hard to get the best exam results they can, this will increase their choices.

 Important: sixth forms, colleges and employers start recruiting earlier than you think, a few before Christmas but many from January onwards - check with the school careers adviser.